Kylep342/keypyr/README.md

 If you need your own, feel free to pip it

+## Usage
+`python keypyr.py -h` or `python keypyr.py --help` should get you started

 ## Notes
 Currently, use of this package assumes the following:
   - If the csvs have headers, they are the same names as the columns in the DB
   - CSV file names are identical to DB table names (but with a '.csv' extension)
+  - The JSON flag '-j' is not currently implemented

 To come:
   - Integration with AWS S3